Dr Colin Brown| F.R.A.C.S

 Symptoms of Surfers Ear

-At my Auckland clinic, patients with Surfer’s Ear present with a range of symptoms generally due to the varying degree of blockage that they are suffering from.
+At my Auckland clinic, people with Surfer’s Ear present with a range of symptoms generally due to the varying degree of blockage that they are suffering from.

 Can Surfer’s Ear Cause Deafness?